kujenga/website/content/blog/go-mlp.md

 {{< emgithub "https://github.com/kujenga/goml/blob/b73f6122025613f0ffe91033a959b8d0093baab4/neural/mlp_test.go#L152-L179" >}}

-A test case for the multi-layer network it set up the same way, just adding in a hidden layer to the network.
+A test case for the multi-layer network it set up the same way, just adding the `hidden1` layer to the network within the definition for the `Layers` array within the `MLP`.

 {{< emgithub "https://github.com/kujenga/goml/blob/b73f6122025613f0ffe91033a959b8d0093baab4/neural/mlp_test.go#L209-L238" >}}

-Below is the output of these tests (with the `Introspect` function omitted).
+Below is the output of these tests (with the `Introspect` function omitted for brevity).
 We can observe how the predictions trend toward the correct labels.
-The assertions in the test verify this, using fuzzy math logic with cutoffs to classify the network output one way to the other.
+The assertions in the test verify this, using fuzzy rounding logic with cutoffs to classify the network output one way to the other, and assert that it matches our expectations.

 ```
 $ go test -v ./neural -run TestMLPMultiLayerBool